 Today the distinction between 'basic' and 'applied' research has become blurred, due to the fact that emerging areas of science and technology often cover substantial elements of both.
 As a result, the term 'frontier research' was coined for ERC activities since they will be directed towards fundamental advances at and beyond the 'frontier' of knowledge.

-The ERC aims to bring about a wide range of benefits:
+The ERC aims to bring about a wide range of benefits in the following ways:

 - By creating open and direct competition for funding between the very best researchers in Europe, the ERC will enhance aspirations and achievements.
 It will enable the best ideas and talents to be recognised from a larger pool than exists at national level.